 Getting financial aid is easier than ever, with universities, government, and private lenders stepping in for college affordability.
 And the list of college affordability resources continues to grow.

-From loans to grants, let’s examine financial aid and college affordability for you to achieve your academic goals.
+From loans to grants, let’s examine financial aid and affording college for you to achieve your academic goals.

 Financial Aid and College Affordability: Understanding the Real Cost of Your Degree